flarum/framework/packages/core/.github/PULL_REQUEST_TEMPLATE.md

 <!--
 IMPORTANT: We applaud pull requests, they excite us every single time.
 As we have an obligation to maintain a healthy code standard and quality, we take sufficient time for reviews.
+Please do create a separate pull request per change/issue/feature; we will ask you to split bundled pull requests.
 -->

 **Fixes #0000**